Quantum Sticking of Atoms on Membranes: Introduction

-Graphene can be suspended across $\mu$m-sized holes in a substrate, creating a high-Q nanomechanical resonator at low temperatures \cite{mceuen}.
-Slow-moving adatoms would primarily exchange energy through graphene's ZA flexural modes \cite{graphene}.
+Graphene can be suspended across $\mu$m-sized holes in a substrate, creating a high-Q nanomechanical resonator \cite{mceuen} at low temperatures.
+Slow-moving adatoms would primarily exchange energy through graphene's ZA flexural \cite{graphene} modes.
 These vibrations are very similar in character to those of a clamped elastic membrane under tension.
 ZA flexural modes are polarized normal to the membrane in equilibrium.
 In contrast, the surface vibrations of a 3D elastic solid have a different character with only partial polarization normal to the surface.
-Thus the inelastic particle-membrane coupling might be enhanced relative to a 3D solid.
+Thus the inelastic atom-membrane coupling might be enhanced relative to a 3D solid.
 Furthermore, the vibrational spectrum of suspended graphene depends on the membrane tension and is independent of elastic constants.
 Thus, the inelastic atom-membrane coupling is in principle a parameter that might be tuned experimentally.

 A recent numerical study \cite{graphene} of the atomic sticking to graphene concluded that at low incident energies the sticking probability of atomic hydrogen to suspended graphene is enhanced relative to a graphite surface.
-The model used in this numerical study however suffers within perturbation theory from a divergent self-energy as a result of the low-frequency behavior of the atom-phonon interaction \cite{dpc12}.
-A low-frequency cutoff was used to make the numerical calculation tractable \cite{pc}, and the effects of the infrared divergence were not contained in their results.
+The model used in this numerical study however suffers within perturbation theory from a divergent self-energy as a result of the low-frequency behavior of the atom-phonon \cite{dpc12} interaction.
+A low-frequency cutoff was used to make the numerical calculation tractable \cite{LJcutoff}, and the effects of the infrared divergence were not contained in their results.
 A continuum version of their model with the same low-frequency behavior in the atom-phonon interaction is considered here in an effort to explore the consequences of this infrared divergence on physisorption.
-Such a model should also apply to the growing number of monolayer transition metal dichalcogenides and related 2D ``quantum drums'' \cite{drum} available to experiment.
+Such a model should also apply to the growing number of membrane-like 2D materials (boron nitride, silicon nitride \cite{sin} and the monolayer transition metal dichalcogenides serve as examples of these ``quantum drums'' \cite{drum}) available to experiment.